 In addition, the more robots are used, the higher the coverage and the lower the standard deviation of coverage is, but the increasing rate of coverage relative to the number of robots decreases when the number of robots increases, which is especially evident in small and medium configurations, suggesting the number of robots should be carefully chosen according to the size of the site in real-life scenarios.

-\textls[-11]{Besides, the coverage when robots depart from the center is almost higher than that when robots depart from the edge, and the number of actions required to reach the same coverage when robots depart from the center is less than that when robots depart from the edge, which is obvious because robots can spread more evenly when they depart from the center.
-But in realistic scenarios, a site’s entrance is more likely to be at the edge.
-So it is essential to have high coverage when departing from the edge.}
+Besides, the coverage when robots depart from the center is almost higher than that when robots depart from the boundary, and the number of actions required to reach the same coverage when robots depart from the center is less than that when robots depart from the boundary, which is obvious because robots can spread more evenly when they depart from the center.
+But in realistic scenarios, a site’s entrance is more likely to be at the boundary.
+So it is essential to have high coverage when departing from the boundary.

-Furthermore, the coverage of “Using Gas” is higher than that of “Using Gas and Sound” when departing from the center but lower than that of “Using Gas and Sound” when departing from the edge.
-The coverage of “Using Gas and Sound” when departing from the edge is much higher than that of “Using Gas” when departing from the edge in Small Configuration and is almost equal to that of “Using Gas and Sound” when departing from the center.
+Furthermore, the coverage of “Olfactory Only” is higher than that of OA-Bug when departing from the center but lower when departing from the boundary.
+The coverage of OA-Bug when departing from the boundary is much higher than that of “Olfactory Only” when departing from the boundary in Small Configuration and is almost equal to that of OA-Bug when departing from the center.